Klipper3d/klipper/docs/Bootloaders.md

 ## STM32F103 micro-controllers (Blue Pill devices)

 The STM32F103 devices have a ROM that can flash a bootloader or application via 3.3V serial.
-To access this ROM, one should connect the "boot 0" pin to high and "boot 1" pin to low, and then reset the device.
+Typically one would wire the PA10 (MCU Rx) and PA9 (MCU Tx) pins to a 3.3V UART adapter.
+To access the ROM, one should connect the "boot 0" pin to high and "boot 1" pin to low, and then reset the device.
 The "stm32flash" package can then be used to flash the device using something like:
 ```
 stm32flash -w out/klipper.bin -v -g 0 /dev/ttyAMA0
 ```